 A scenic campus in suburban Connecticut, Wesleyan University is a selective liberal arts college with world-renowned faculty and academic tracks.
 The college recently shifted to a test-optional policy with regard to both SAT and ACT scores.
 Wesleyan believes that prospective students have the capability of determining what part of their academic profile represents them best.
 The college has also stated that the most emphasis is put on day-to-day high school classroom performance and transcript grades when assessing an application.

-The preceding list is represents serves as a guide for students seeking the best deal on colleges who do not require SAT scores.
+The preceding list serves as a guide for students seeking the best deal on colleges that don’t require SAT scores.